dnwarnock/sample.async.websockets/README.md

-# sample.async
+# sample.async.websockets

-This is a collection of simple applications that build on each other to illustrate how to create responsive applications (focusing on the server-side) using EE7 technologies.
+Java EE7 added support for WebSockets.
+This sample contains a few variations to illustrate how to use WebSockets in EE7 applications.